 Be Completely Honest About Your Smoking History

-The most important step is full disclosure.
-Declare every form of nicotine use - cigarettes, vapes, cigars, patches, gum - and be accurate about dates and frequency.
-Insurers can access your medical records (with your consent) and may conduct cotinine testing.
+Declare every form of tobacco and nicotine use on your application - cigarettes, vapes, cigars, patches, gum - and be accurate about dates and frequency.
+Insurers can access your medical records and pharmacy dispensing history during claims investigations.
 A declined claim due to non-disclosure leaves your family with nothing.
+AFCA regularly handles disputes where claims are denied because of undisclosed smoking.

 2